Gozala/graphquire/Readme.md

 4. Obsolete dependencies can be also cleaned up using additional argument:

         graphquire --write --clean path/to/package.json

+5. Module cache by default is `node_modules` folder but can be set to different value via `--cache-path` argument.

 [URL]:http://en.wikipedia.org/wiki/Uniform_Resource_Locator
 [harmony of our dreams]:http://wiki.ecmascript.org/doku.php?id=harmony:modules